Campervan Reviews

 The rear transverse double bed is the Redwood's strongest interior feature.
 At 195 by 157 centimetres at its widest, it sleeps two adults comfortably without the contortions that some campervan beds demand.
 The disc spring mattress system beneath is a proper step up from basic foam, offering the kind of support that makes the difference between waking up refreshed and waking up wondering why your lower back has declared independence.

-The pop-top roof bed, standard on every Redwood, adds a second sleeping space at 209 by 143 centimetres.
+The optional pop-top roof bed adds a second sleeping space at 209 by 143 centimetres.
 It comes with a skylight for ventilation and stargazing, and the electric locking mechanism means you are not wrestling with manual catches at 11pm in the rain.
 If you are travelling with children, or friends who owe you a favour, the pop-top turns the Redwood from a couples van into something properly versatile.

 Neither the 600 nor the 601 has a bathroom that will make you forget your one at home.
 That is the reality of any sub-six-metre campervan.
 But both are well considered within the space available.